jsprolsson/GuessingGame/readme.md

-# Specify your number intervall, then guess what number the computer has chosen!
+# Specify your number interval, then guess what number the computer has chosen!